Advanced Advertising: COVID-19 Presents Challenges, Opportunities

 And viewership is growing.
 According to Canoe VP of Global Sales Chris Pizzurro, on demand viewing is up 20%, primarily in the kids, drama and movie segments and that TV viewing as a whole is up during the pandemic.

-“Consumers are definitely finding comfort in TV as a whole during the crisis,” Pizzurro said, adding that they also seem to be watching commercials as ad impressions seem to be even with last year.
-“We have not seen the dramatic decrease in advertising that some other platforms have.”
+“Consumers are definitely finding comfort in television as a whole,” Pizzurro said, adding that they also seem to be watching commercials as ad impressions seem to be even with last year.
+“We haven’t seen the dramatic declines other platforms have.”

 The same holds true for streaming services, Matts added.
 While Hearts & Minds, like most agencies were geared up for the so-called streaming wars as new entrants in direct-to-consumer content distribution came on the scene, no one anticipated the huge spike in viewership as more and more Americans were confined to their homes.